BSc (Hons) Accounting and Finance (Top-Up)

 This module is for international students for whom English may not be their first language.

 Please note continuing students and direct entry students will study a different set of modules.

 You will study one of three optional modules plus common modules.

-The Dissertation takes an enquiry research-based approach, providing you with the opportunity to examine, in-depth, a Management-related problem or issue of direct interest and/or that faces you from with your working life or work placement.
-Initial weekly lectures build from Level 5 ‘Management Research and Analysis.
-You then work guided by your supervisor to confirm your research area, generate empirical (primary) or secondary data, analyse this data and draw theoretically informed conclusions.
-Supervisors are appointed in line with NBS policy, which recognises the requirements of professional bodies (CMI and CIPD) and AACSB accreditation.
+The Dissertation takes an enquiry research-based approach, providing you with the opportunity to examine, in depth, a Management-related problem or issue of direct interest and/or that faces you from with your working life or work placement.
+Initial weekly lectures build from the Level 5 ‘Management Research and Analysis’.
+You then work guided by your supervisor to confirm your research area, to generate empirical (primary) or secondary data, to analyse this data and to draw theoretically informed conclusions.

-Once you’ve submitted your enquiry proposal, you’ll work through one-to-one or small-group supervision with your allocated supervisor.
-They’ll provide you with ongoing formative feedback on your progress as you engage with the Management Enquiry process.
-Supervisors will be appointed in line with NBS policy which recognises the requirements of professional bodies (CMI and CIPD) and AACSB accreditation.
+Once you’ve submitted your enquiry proposal, you’ll work though one-to-one or small-group supervisions with your allocated supervisor.
+They’ll provide you with on-going formative feedback on your progress as you engage with the Management Enquiry process.

 Direct entry students

 Students directly joining on Level 6 will study the below modules plus common modules listed below.